THE CHILD DEVELOPMENT LAB

 In the Child Development Lab, we’re interested in the development, benefits, and pitfalls of this bias of mind (called teleo-functional reasoning if you want to get fancy).
 Our straightforward way of exploring it has been by observing how children—and sometimes adults!—learn about and use new objects and simple tools.
 To learn more, see the descriptions below of several recent and ongoing research projects.

-> Autism Spectrum Disorder and Innovation
+> Autism Spectrum Disorder, Social learning, & Innovation

 > Scale errors